dakeshi/framework-oriented-programming/Slides/slides.md

 # How to?
 ### **Manual**

-- ✅ More control over the workspace.
+- ✅ More control over the workspace
-- ✅ External dependencies can be checked out with Carthage/Git Submodules.
+- ❌ Cumbersome setup *(Build Settings)*
-- ❌ It requires some knowledge about Xcode projects.
+- External dependencies can be checked out with Carthage/Git Submodules.

 ---